JohnCaporaletti/p-Orital-Qubit/README.md

 # p-Orital-Qubit
 Code repository for paper entitled "Proposed Five-Electron Charge Quadrupole Qubit" by J. H. Caporaletti and J. P. Kestner

 Introduction: This code aims to do three things, 1) calcualte inhomogenous dephasing times for a single p orbital qubit, 2) optimize control pulses for two p orbital qubits, 3) caclculate the average infidelity of the optimize pulses due to charge noise.
-Below is how to run/install code for each of these three goals.
+There are three folders labeled numerically.
+Each folder has a README that helps understand the code and it's relation to the paper.

 1) This file is a mathematica notebook.
 There is no special requirements or downloads required to run it.
 It simply generates inhomogenous dephasing time data and allows you to export it.
 2) Control pulses are found using the qutip-qtrl package which can be downloaded [here](https://qutip-qtrl.readthedocs.io/en/stable/installation.html).
 The modules "fidcomp.py", "optimizer.py", "pulseoptim.py", and "optimresult.py" in the qutip-qtrl